Purpose and Principles

 Project Design and Implementation

-Collections department projects are designed to address recognized needs within the field in thematic areas that align with the Institute's own experience, strengths, and staff expertise.
+Collections department projects are designed to address recognized needs within the field in thematic areas that align with the Getty Conservation Institute's own experience, strengths, and staff expertise.
 Projects often include several integrated components: education and professional development, research, field application and testing, and information dissemination.
-Project goals are determined by the needs being targeted, contextual factors, the interests of the project stakeholders, and the expertise the Institute brings to the work.
+Project goals are determined by the needs being targeted, contextual factors, the interests of the project stakeholders, and the expertise the staff bring to the work.

 In implementing projects, the Collections department collaborates with local, regional, and international partners to assure that our activities respond to challenges encountered by conservation professionals in a range of contexts and that expertise is shared broadly among partners.
 While the department works with a diverse range of international partners, a significant focus is on countries or regions where professional development opportunities may be limited or where the conservation profession itself is still nascent.
 In these instances, projects are undertaken with local institutions so that work can be tailored to the specific conservation and capacity-building goals of these entities and their professional constituencies.